Why Bridge Grades?

 Voters are ready for a fresh idea.

-Introducing: “Bridge Pledge”
+Introducing: “Bridge Grades”

 A new way to think about the game of politics